 To apply for an internship, please send an email to CAGJ with your resume, and short answers to the questions below.
 Students are welcome to apply for one or more quarters for credit.
 Applicants who are not students can apply at any time.
 Please indicate which of the below internships you are interested in.

--Why are you interested in an internship with CAGJ?
+- Why are you interested in an internship with CAGJ?

--What are your current life goals?
+- What are your current life goals?

--Are there specific skills you want to use?
+- Are there specific skills you want to use?

--Are there specific skills you want to develop?
+- Are there specific skills you want to develop?

--What are your dates of availability and how many hours per week are you interested in?
+- What are your dates of availability and how many hours per week are you interested in?

 All internships require a weekly commitment of a minimum of 3 – 5 hours.
 We seek persons who possess strong communication and organizational skills, who are enthusiastic about CAGJ’s mission, who are dependable, and follow-up without constant supervision.
 Internships are unpaid.

 Table Captain Outreach: This essential role follows up with our valued CAGJ membership requesting that they become Table Captains to provide an extra level of financial support at our dinner.
-You will be provided with all the contacts and outreach materials you need!

 Membership Development Intern